Afsheen96/Capstone-project-module-1/README.md

 ### Usage

- - In order to use this project you create branch to add more feature.
+ - In order to use this project you create a branch to add more features.
-  - But in order to run the project use below commands.
+  - But in order to run the project use the below commands.
-    - npm run build (It will create a production ready file)
+    - npm run build (It will create a production-ready file)
     - npm start (It will run the server on your machine)